 Let me bring you to the tutorial on how to make these recycle grocery plastic sheets.
-I will keep the recycled tote bag for another post in a few days time, so please come back and check for the updates.
+I will keep the recycled tote bag for another post in a few days’ time, so please come back and check for the updates.

-1. 2 sheets of blank white paper
+- 2 sheets of blank white paper

 - A thick towel

-5. plenty of thin grocery plastic bags
+- Plenty of thin grocery plastic bags

-6. a well ventilated room
+- A well ventilated room

-Cut the grocery plastic bags into flat rectangle sheet, i.e cut away the handles, the bottom, and side seams.
+- Cut the grocery plastic bags into flat rectangle sheet, i.e cut away the handles, the bottom, and side seams.
 Stack 6-8 pieces of equal size together.
 The most top and bottom plastic sheet must be white and blank.

-Sandwich 2 pieces of plain white paper in between the plastic pile.
+- Sandwich 2 pieces of plain white paper in between the plastic pile.
 The paper must be bigger than the plastic so you won’t iron and melt your plastic and stick on it.

 Set the iron to medium heat and stroke across the plastic pile slowly and evenly.